JuliavanderHelm/ComputerScienceDuplicateDetection/README.md

-# ComputerScience Duplicate Detection
-This is the repository for code used for the individual paper for the course, Computer Science (academic year 2021/2022), at Erasmus University taught by Flavius Frasincar.

-#### Welcome to the implementation of LSH for duplicate detection ####
+#### Welcome to the implementation of LSH for duplicate detection in complete-linkage clustering ####

- Hereby is a description of the functions which are foun din each designated file The functions are intended to be loaded to replicate the paper.
+Hereby is a description of the functions which are found in each designated file The functions are intended to be loaded to replicate the paper.

 I describe the files in order of which they occur when running the code.